New Melleray Abbey

 New Melleray Abbey (Abbey of Our Lady of New Melleray) is a Trappist monastery located near Dubuque, Iowa.
-The abbey is located about 15 miles southwest of Dubuque and is in the Archdiocese of Dubuque.
-Currently the Abbey is home to about 16 monks.
+The abbey is located about 15 mi southwest of Dubuque and is in the Archdiocese of Dubuque.
+Currently, the Abbey is home to about 16 monks.
 Several of the monks work in their business, Trappist Caskets, and some of their food comes from the garden behind the Abbey.
 The superior of the monastery is Dom Brendan Freeman, who was appointed by Father Immediate McCarthy in December 2021 after consulting the community.